 It is your responsibility to ensure that your personal and vehicle travel insurance will cover you for your journey.

 Breakdown cover is not compulsory but should be your first choice for an optional extra.

 It is illegal to drive on the Autobahn without a valid Vignette and the fine for being caught without one can be up to €3000,00.
 A Vignette sticker can be purchased at almost any garage or rest station.
 The toll sticker must be applied to the upper left front windscreen of your vehicle.
 Hire cars should have these automatically, however if you hire a car outside of Austria you will probably have to purchase one.

 Digital Vignettes are available to purchase online directly from the Asfinag.
 These toll purchases are registered to a car numberplate and so should only be purchased if you are driving your own car.

 A Vignette, often referred to as a toll sticker, can be purchase for a period of 10 days, 2 months or for a year.
 Prices do increase a little each year.
 Motorcyclists can enjoy a discounted rate.

-There are a number of Autobahn toll points throughout Austria including the Tauern Tunnel en-route to St Michael.
-The Autobahn toll charges are nothing to do with the Vignette, but a separate fee charged by the Asfinag and used for the upkeep of the roads and motorways.
+There are a number of Autobahn toll points through Austria, including the Tauern Tunnel en-route to St Michael.
+The Autobahn toll charge is nothing to do with the Vignette and a separate fee charged by the Asfinag and used for the upkeep of the roads and motorways.

-Tolls can be avoided by taking an alternative and usually longer route.
+Tolls can be avoided at the expense of a little bit extra time and mileage.
 Any good route planner should give you the option to plan a route without toll stations.
-For directions and alternative routes to St Michael, visit our Location and Directions page.